18F/join.tts.gsa.gov/pages/positions/pif-deputy-director.md

 - Number of hours per week you worked (if part time)

 **BASIC REQUIREMENTS**
 Have IT-related experience demonstrating EACH of the four competencies listed below:
 - Attention to Detail - This skill is generally demonstrated by assignments where the applicant keeps abreast of latest technology, information, research, etc., to maintain knowledge in field of expertise (for example, reads trade journals, participates in professional/technical associations, maintains credentials).
 - Customer Service - This skill is generally demonstrated by assignments where the applicant promotes or develops and maintains good working relationships with key individuals or groups.
 - Oral Communication - This skill is generally demonstrated by assignments where the applicant serves on panels, committees, or task forces as a representative for the organization on technical or professional issues.
 - Problem Solving - This skill is generally demonstrated by assignments where the applicant monitors current trends or events (for example, technological, economic, political, social, educational, or employment trends or events) and applies the information as appropriate.

-AND

-**SPECIALIZED EXPERIENCE REQUIREMENTS:  To qualify, your resume must demonstrate at least one (1) year of specialized experience at GS-14 level (or equivalent).
+AND To qualify, your resume must demonstrate at least one (1) year of specialized experience at GS-14 level (or equivalent).
 Specialized experience is defined as:
 - Experience developing, communicating and implementing a vision or strategy for a technology-focused program or technology-focused organization aligning customer or stakeholder needs to solutions
 - Experience facilitating and leading cross-functional teams that provides or supports delivery of modern technology or digital product(s), platform(s), or service(s)
 - Experience developing and managing program plans, monitoring activities through performance indicators, and facilitating resources to mitigate risks, making improvements and/or resolving unforeseen problems